About SEEKCommons

 -

-SEEKCommons Hub: This open and editable hub will house tools, resources, and curricular modules for integrating data stewardship frameworks into participatory socio-environmental research.
+SEEKCommons Hub: Our common and publicly-editable Hub houses tools, resources, and curricular modules for integrating data management and stewardship guidelines with collaborative research.

-SEEKCommons is a collaboration between the University of Notre Dame, University of Michigan, University of Virginia, and the HDF Group.
+SEEKCommons is a collaboration between the University of Notre Dame, University of Michigan, University of California Davis, University of Virginia, and the HDF Group.

 The project is made possible by a National Science Foundation FAIROS RCN grant (Award 2226425).
 This award was jointly supported by the NSF Directorate for Social, Behavioral and Economic Sciences and the Office of Advanced Cyberinfrastructure.